neuronetio/gantt-schedule-timeline-calendar/README.md

 - slots support to easily change html content of each component
 - background grid on which you can place your html content
 - selectable cells and items with a choice of what can be selected at the moment
-- gradual time zoom up to minutes
+- gradual time zoom up to seconds
 - resizable list columns (in realtime)
 - sortable and searchable list columns
 - BEM based CSS rules (easy to change appearance)